kapanithin/priority-airlines/README.md

 ### build the application

-Builds the app for production to the `build`.It correctly bundles React in production mode and optimizes the build for the best performance. follow the coomand : npm run build.
+Builds the app for production to the build.It correctly bundles React in production mode and optimizes the build for the best performance. follow the coomand : npm run build.